 On 8 April 2020, the Coronavirus Economic Response Package Omnibus (Measures No. 2) Bill 2020 (the “Bill”) was passed by both houses of Federal Parliament.
 The Bill was given Royal Assent on 9 April 2020 and amends provisions of the Fair Work Act 2009 (the “Fair Work Act”) effective from this date.

-We urge employers to consider the new provisions, particularly if looking to vary employment conditions or terminate an employee’s employment.
+We urge employers to consider the new provisions, particularly if looking to vary an employee's employment conditions or terminate their employment as you could find yourself the subject of a workplace claim and be liable for hefty penalties.

 What does the new Part 6-4C of the Fair Work Act do?

 These new provisions of the Fair Work Act temporarily allow employers who qualify for the JobKeeper scheme and who are entitled to receive JobKeeper payments for employees, to give various “JobKeeper enabling directions” to those employees, including:

 a JobKeeper enabling stand down direction to an employee (which may involve reducing hours of work).

 the duties to be performed by the employee; or